frc1937/Crescendo2024/README.md

 ## Overview

 Welcome to Team 1937's WPILib Java code repository!
 This repository contains the Java codebase for our robot, designed to compete in the FIRST Robotics Competition (FRC).
-Our team, Elysium, is based in Modi'in-Maccabim-Re'ut, Israel.

 ## Table of Contents